Chrissy Metz Talks ‘This Is Us’ Weight Loss And How Toby’s Crisis Could Affect It

 “We were like, ‘Well, what does this mean?
 Short-term, long-term, what does this mean?’ … I think that we’ve made [viewers] wait long enough that we’ll have answers pretty soon within the episode.
 Some people will be relieved and some people… might not be.”

-As for how Toby’s medical crisis ties into Kate’s weight loss journey, Metz said either way, it will have a major impact on her character and will cause her to rethink her life.
+As for how Toby’s medical crisis ties into Kate’s weight loss journey, Metz said, either way, it will have a major impact on her character and will cause her to rethink her life.

 “When you see somebody that you love dearly finally making a point to do everything he can to be in your life and then something this traumatic happens, it causes her to really second guess and really to weigh what’s important to her and the repercussions of her decisions,” Metz revealed to EW.
 “She has a lotta, lotta thinking to do.”